Tria Virtual Card Review 2026

 ETH, USDC, USDT

-We reviewed every self-custodial crypto card on the market, and the Tria Virtual Card stands out for what you get at $20/year: self-custodial spending with 1.5% base cashback (up to 3.5% with staking), zero FX fees, zero deposit fees, $2,000 Price Protection, and $10,000 Purchase Protection.
+Among self-custodial crypto cards, the Tria Virtual Card stands out for what you get at $25/year: self-custodial spending with 1.5% cashback on the first $100/month (then 0.5%), zero deposit fees, $2,000 Price Protection, and $10,000 Purchase Protection.
 Your crypto stays in your account abstraction smart account until you swipe.

 The instant virtual issuance means you can add the card to Apple Pay or Google Pay and start spending within minutes of signing up.
-The $10,000/month limit is generous for an entry-level tier and the 1,000+ supported crypto assets mean you can spend from a diverse portfolio without swapping to a single stablecoin first.
+The $1,000,000/day limit is far more than an entry tier needs, and the 1,000+ supported crypto assets mean you can spend from a diverse portfolio without swapping to a single stablecoin first.

 SpendNode app screenshot